Policy Optimization over Submanifolds for Linearly Constrained Feedback Synthesis: Numerical Results

-We run \ac{ouralgo} and \ac{pg} algorithms for both \ac{olqr} and \ac{slqr} problems involving two decision variables, so that we can plot the trajectories of iterates over the level curves of the associated cost function from different initial points (as illustrated in \Cref{fig:landscape-olqr} and \Cref{fig:landscape-slqr}, respectively).
-In this example, the stopping criterion for \Cref{alg:Controller} is when the error of iterates from optimality is below a small tolerance level ($10^{-12}$); unless the hessian fails to be positive definite for \Cref{alg:Controller} using $\euchess$ where we run the algorithm for a fixed number of iterations.
-Since \ac{pg} does not practically converges even with large number of iterates due to its sublinear convergence rate, we terminate it when \Cref{alg:Controller} using $\hess$ is converged.

-In \Cref{fig:landscape-slqr}, first, note that \ac{ouralgo} with $\euchess$ does not converge if initialized away from the local minimum (and away from the line $l_2 = -1$) simply because the Euclidean Hessian fails to be positive definite therein (see \Cref{fig:motivation}).
+In reference to \Cref{fig:landscape-slqr}, we first note that \ac{ouralgo} with $\euchess$ does not converge if initialized away from the local minimum (and away from the line $l_2 = -1$) as the Euclidean Hessian fails to be positive definite therein (see \Cref{fig:motivation}).
 On the other hand, \ac{ouralgo} with $\hess$ successfully captures the inherent geometry of the problem and converges from all initializations.
 These observations exemplify how \ac{ouralgo} can exploit the connection compatible with the metric (inherent to the cost function) in order to provide more effective iterate updates.
 Second, the square marker on each trajectory of \ac{ouralgo} indicates the first time stepsize $\eta_t = 1$ is guaranteed to be stabilizing (\ie, $\stabcer_{K_t}\geq 1$).
-It can be seen that the neighborhood of the local minimum (zoomed in)---on which the identity stepsize is possible---is relatively small.
+It can be seen that the neighborhood of the local minimum (zoomed in)--on which the identity stepsize is possible--is relatively small.
 Whereas, by using the stability certificate, the specific choice of stepsize adopted here enables \ac{ouralgo} to handle initialization further away from the local minimum.
-Finally, \ac{pg} algorithm has a sublinear rate; as such, despite its progress at the onset of the iterates, it becomes rather slow over time and not practically convergent.

-Next, notice that in both \Cref{fig:landscape-slqr} and \Cref{fig:landscape-olqr}, the trajectories of \ac{ouralgo} with $\hess$ are much more favorable (with faster convergence) in comparison to \ac{ouralgo} with $\euchess$, particularly, when initialized from points further away from the local minimum and closer to the boundary.
+Next, notice that in both Figures~\ref{fig:landscape-slqr} and \ref{fig:landscape-olqr}, the trajectories of \ac{ouralgo} with $\hess$ are much more favorable in comparison to \ac{ouralgo} with $\euchess$, particularly, when initialized from points further away from the local minimum and closer to the boundary.
 Additionally, similar to \Cref{fig:landscape-slqr}, the region on which the unit stepsize is guaranteed to be stabilizing is relatively small in \Cref{fig:landscape-olqr}. \end{example}